fbeltrao/dotnet-observability-sample/README.md

 This observability is typically built by 3 pillars:

 - Logging: collects information about events happening in the system, helping the team identifying unexpected application behavior
-- Tracing: collects information creating an end-to-end view of how transaction are executed in a distributed system
+- Tracing: collects information creating an end-to-end view of how transactions are executed in a distributed system
 - Metrics: provide a near real-time indication of how the system is running.
 As opposed to logs and traces, the amount of data collected using metrics remains constant as the system load increases

 ## Adding observability to .NET Core Stack